shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td>engage parking brake<br><br></td>
     <td class="Not Providing">
 		SD does not engage parking brake with vehicle in D to verify functionality before test <br><br>
-		SD does not engage parking brake when parking the vehicle on an incline <br><br>
+		SD does not engage parking brake when parking the vehicle on an incline
     </td>

     <td class="Providing">
-		SD engages parking brake when there is no emergency requiring additional braking <br><br>
+		SD engages parking brake when there is no emergency requiring additional braking
     </td>

     <td class="Too Early / Too Late / Out of Order">